hognevevle/authy.net/README.md

 ## Documentation
 The API is really simple and corresponds to the [Authy Documentation]

 Create an instance of the client.
-You must provide your API key and indicate if this is to run in test mode or not.
+You must provide your API key.

 ```
 var client = new AuthyClient("my key");